Theodore Roosevelt Council: John M. Schiff Scout Reservation

 It was originally named Camp Wauwepex in 1921 in Miller Place.
 Wauwepex is an Indian name given to a spring situated on the west side of Cold Spring Harbor near Sagamore Hill.
 In 1922, it was moved to its present location.
 The Council bought the property in 1926 for $250,000.
-At the time the camp comprised 550 acres (2.2 km2).
 There were three program areas, named Pioneer Division, Frontier Division and Indian Division.
 The dining halls were named accordingly, as Pioneer Hall, etc. The camp divisions are no longer used, and the dining halls are now Hayden (formerly Indian) Hall and Hickcox (formerly Frontier) Hall, which burned to the ground on November 1, 2011.
 The cause of the fire remains under investigation although investigators have said it does not appear suspicious.
 The dining hall was unoccupied at the time of the fire.
 The old Pioneer Hall was used as a craft lodge but has since been demolished.